Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

-For randomness amplification as in Fig.~\ref{Fig:RandProc_rev}, the imperfect RNG is assumed to be private.
+For randomness amplification as in Fig.~\ref{Fig:RandProc_rev}, the output of the imperfect RNG is assumed to be private.
 We first feed the outcomes of the quantum device together with an additional string of bits from the imperfect RNG into a {\it two-source randomness extractor}.
-Second, the resulting short string of near-perfect private and random bits is extended by means of a {\it seeded randomness extractor} using the bits from the imperfect RNG.
+Second, the resulting short string of near\nobreakdash-perfect private and random bits is extended by means of a {\it seeded randomness extractor} using the bits from the imperfect RNG.
 For randomness and privacy amplification as in Fig.~\ref{Fig:RandProc}, the RNG is no longer assumed to be private.
-The first step of the protocol is identical, but for the second step we extend the resulting string of near-perfect private and random bits by employing a seeded randomness extractor that uses the outcomes of the quantum device.\\
+The first step of the protocol is identical, but for the second step we extend the resulting string of near\nobreakdash-perfect private and random bits by employing a seeded randomness extractor that uses the outcomes of the quantum device.\\

 For the software implementation of these steps, it is crucial that the randomness extractors used do not only have a polynomial runtime in principle, but that they can be efficiently implemented in practice.
-In particular, sensible security parameters for realistic quantum hardware dictate the need for input blocks of the size above approximatively $n\approx10^7$ bits in order to achieve non-zero output size \cite{tocome}.
-When furthermore the post-processing is asked to be done on a standard laptop machine, this basically only leaves algorithms of {\it linear runtime} to be practically feasible.
+In particular, sensible security parameters for realistic quantum hardware dictate the need for input blocks larger than approximatively $n\approx10^7$ bits in order to achieve non-zero output size when using the MBQA analysis.
+Furthermore, asking the post-processing to be done on a standard laptop machine only really leaves algorithms of {\it linear runtime} to be practically feasible.
 As such, the main contribution of our work on randomness extractors is twofold: \begin{itemize} \item We improve the complexity of some theoretically available randomness extractor schemes from a generic polynomial dependence to quasi-linear time $O(n\log(n))$ in the input size $n$. \item We give explicit implementations of these algorithms based on the Number Theoretic Transform (NTT) \cite{Assche06}.
-In contrast to alternative schemes based on the Fast Fourier Transform (FFT) \cite[Appendix C]{Hayashi16}, the NTT has the advantage of being information-theoretically secure and therefore preventing potential attacks stemming from rounding issues related to the finite implementation of the FFT.\footnote{Concerning this issue, we also refer to the discussion in \cite[Appendix C.A]{Hayashi16}.} \end{itemize}
+In contrast to alternative schemes based on the Fast Fourier Transform (FFT) \cite[App.C]{Hayashi16}, the NTT has the advantage of being information-theoretically secure and therefore preventing potential attacks stemming from rounding issues related to the finite implementation of the FFT.\footnote{Concerning this issue, we also refer to the discussion in \cite[App.A]{Hayashi16}.} \end{itemize}

 Importantly, the software implementation of our randomness extractors reaches rates of the order of several Mbits/sec using a standard laptop machine with input blocks of $n\approx10^7$ bits.
 In fact, with our current code they can even be run with input sizes up to $n\approx10^9$ bits.
 In the following, we give a more detailed description of this implementation.\\